-(The only ingredient you won’t find in your fridge or cupboard is dry green clay, used in the first facial.
-You can buy it online for as little as $3 for a one ounce container — enough for many facials.)
+The only ingredient you won’t find in your fridge or cupboard is dry green clay, used in the first facial.
+You can buy it online for less than $10 for a 8-ounce container — enough for many, many facials.

 Adrian Bryce, founder of Bryce Organic Skin Care, a Boston-based company that uses fresh, 100% certified organic products, recommends an avocado/cucumber mask to deep-clean pores and to firm and moisturize the skin.
 It’s simple to make and consists of healthy fats and phyto-nutrients in the avocados and a high water content in the cucumbers.

 - 1 organic avocado, mashed

 - 1 teaspoon freshly squeezed lemon juice

 - Mix all ingredients in a mixing bowl; chill in refrigerator for up to an hour.

 - Apply a thick layer on face and allow to dry for 15 to 20 minutes.

 - Wipe skin clean with warm washcloth, splash with cool water and pat dry.

 Here’s another easy and effective facial: the pumpkin face mask, courtesy of Erika Katz, author of Bonding Over Beauty.
 It’s rich with exfoliating enzymes that brighten the skin, helps reduce lines and wrinkles and maintain skin tissue.